You need to login in order to sign up for this ride. ‐‐ Completed

 67K cycling, 1924M descent, 816M climbing.

-Ride Day 3: the scenic West Pavilion Road road, with a Fraser River crossing on the Big Bar Reaction Ferry.
-We'll explore the Watson Bar Creek grasslands down to the Fraser River and then ride south to Lillooet to camp there for two nights.
+Ride Day 3: cycling the scenic West Pavilion Road road begins with a 93K drive north on that road, loaded with bikes and cyclists, to near the top of the Big Bar Ferry hill.
+We'll explore the Watson Bar Creek grasslands down to the Fraser River and then ride south to Lillooet.
+Night 2 of 3 at Lillooet's Seton Dam BC Hydro Campsite.

 Big Bar Reaction Ferry, Sept.
 4, 2022.
 Fraser River crossing - closes for high water periods